NATIONAL INFECTION CONTROL WEEK

 Some sample mission statements:

-- To create awareness and knowledge of the role of the Infection Control Practitioner/Infection Control Committee
+- To create awareness and knowledge of the role of the Infection Prevention and Control Practitioner/Infection Prevention and Control Committee

 - To promote good hand washing by all staff

-- Education and promotion of preventive measures for a specific infectious disease which is of concern in your organization
+- To educate and promote preventive measures for a specific infectious disease which is of concern in your organization

-Keep in mind that, as planning progresses, the Mission Statement will become more precise or enlarged.
-However, in order to receive approval and authorization to proceed, the effectiveness and credibility of the initial proposal requires a well defined intent.
+Keep in mind that, as planning progresses, the Mission Statement may become more precise or enlarged.
+However, in order to receive approval and authorization to proceed, the effectiveness and credibility of the initial proposal requires a well-defined intent.

-The next task is to obtain a full mandate from all levels of management in your organization in order to promote the success of the venture:
+The next task is to obtain a full mandate from all levels of management in your organization in order to promote the success of the event.

 The Planning Committee

-Consider a Planning Committee of 4 or 5 people, which is workable and sufficient to delegate tasks.
-Members may then choose to form small groups to assist them.
-Having a planning committee distributes the work load and sustains enthusiasm, as it disseminates the mission of the event.
-Whether your plans are modest or elaborate, you will find it helpful to obtain the assistance of at least one other person.
+Consider a Planning Committee of 4 or 5 people, which is manageable and sufficient to distribute the workload.
+Members may then choose to form sub-groups for each task. .
+Whether your plans are simple or elaborate, you will find it helpful to obtain the assistance of at least one other person.
 A one-person show is impressive, but quickly leads to burnout (yours!).

 - Representation from various areas of the workplace (e.g. Housekeeping, Food Services, Volunteers, Direct Care)